15 Fonts w3 version

 In the third rule, the line height percentage (110%) refers to the font size of the element itself.

 The first three rules do not specify the font-variant and font-weight explicitly, so these properties receive their initial values (normal).
-Notice that the font family name "new century schoolbook", which contains spaces, is enclosed in quotes.

 The fourth rule sets the font-weight to 'bold', the font-style to 'italic', and implicitly sets font-variant to 'normal'.